 139. Question: What is the scientific formula of Hydrogen Peroxide?

-140: Question: How many bones are there in the human body?
+140: Question: How many bones are there in the human skeleton?

 Here at Kidadl, we have carefully created lots of interesting family-friendly trivia for everyone to enjoy!
 If you liked our suggestions for smarter than a fifth grader trivia questions, then why not take a look at this 2000s trivia, or animal trivia questions for more?

 At Kidadl we pride ourselves on offering families original ideas to make the most of time spent together at home or out and about, wherever you are in the world.
 We strive to recommend the very best things that are suggested by our community and are things we would do ourselves - our aim is to be the trusted friend to parents.

 We try our very best, but cannot guarantee perfection.
 We will always aim to give you accurate information at the date of publication - however, information does change, so it’s important you do your own research, double-check and make the decision that is right for your family.

 Kidadl provides inspiration to entertain and educate your children.
 We recognise that not all activities and ideas are appropriate and suitable for all children and families or in all circumstances.
 Our recommended activities are based on age but these are a guide.
 We recommend that these ideas are used as inspiration, that ideas are undertaken with appropriate adult supervision, and that each adult uses their own discretion and knowledge of their children to consider the safety and suitability.

 Kidadl cannot accept liability for the execution of these ideas, and parental supervision is advised at all times, as safety is paramount.
 Anyone using the information provided by Kidadl does so at their own risk and we can not accept liability if things go wrong.